sgabriel190/rpi-temperature-django/readme.md

 This project can be ported to other Raspberry Pi machines with more hardware resources if needed.

-The Django framework helps creating a quick web server and Celery is a Distributed Task Queue as the developer himself calls it, which helps the server-side tasks to be asynchronous and boost its response time.
+The django framework helps in creating a quick web server.
+As described by the developer himself, celery is a distributed task queue, which helps the server-side tasks to be asynchronous, while boosting its response time

 ## Getting Started